Skwert001/hlft-legality-engine/README.md

 RLA has demonstrated value in the following areas:

-- **Signal Verification**: Allows system collapse only when communication coherence is confirmed
+- **Signal Verification** – Allows system collapse only when communication coherence is confirmed
-- **Power Grid Stability**: Identifies when load transitions should be blocked due to transformer pressure buildup
+- **Power Grid Stability** – Identifies when load transitions should be blocked due to transformer pressure buildup
-- **Molecular Stability Analysis**: Detects entropy-driven structural drift in protein folding scenarios
+- **Molecular Stability Analysis** – Detects entropy-driven structural drift in protein folding scenarios
-- **Atmospheric Transition Modeling**: Distinguishes between valid convection events and stalled weather fronts
+- **Atmospheric Transition Modeling** – Distinguishes between valid convection events and stalled weather fronts
-- **AI Output Regulation**: Blocks hallucinated responses when confidence, structure, or internal stability is low
+- **AI Output Regulation** – Blocks hallucinated responses when confidence, structure, or internal stability is low

-RLA also applies to domains such as symbolic reasoning, quantum decision filters, and mission-critical state machines.
+RLA also applies to symbolic reasoning, quantum decision filters, and mission-critical state machines.

 ---